nicklafferty/craftycody/content/life/planting-a-drought-tolerant-garden.md

 A perennial in South Texas, but more of an annual in North Texas- be sure to check your zone before planting!

+Both my Turk's Cap and Shrimp Plant survive on rain water alone.
+They're in the very back of my garden where the hose won't reach.

 ![](/uploads/pink-turks-cap.jpg)

 ## Time to get planting!